 The Royal Peacock Opal mine has been a family affair since officially opening for business in 1981.
 Since then, the mine has been open to the public as a pay-to-dig mine, and produced extremely rare and beautiful opal specimens.
 Originally a buckaroo in southeastern Idaho and northwestern Nevada, Harry Wilson spent the majority of his time in the field, eventually turning into somewhat of a rock hounding hobbyist.
 The reason?
 Harry and other ranchers would uncover mysterious glimmering stones and trade them for a shot of whiskey here or there.
 Eventually, Harry purchased a homestead, working massive cattle operations in Oregon and California, but spent a lot of time in Virgin Valley, Nevada.
 By 1944, they realized that these sparkling specimens they’d been finding were opals, and there in fact was an opal mine in the area.
 Along with his wife Joy, Harry purchased the Royal Peacock Opal mine.
 The Wilson’s continued to operate their cattle ranch out of the region, and has since been surrounded by the Sheldon National Wildlife Refuge.
 Today, the ranch is operated by Harry and Joy’s children, Walt, Angie and Julie.

-How are Black Fire Opals Created?
+Dig for Black Fire Opals

 Doubling as Nevada’s state gemstone, rock hounding enthusiasts flock to this rugged and extremely remote area of Nevada to try their luck at mining their own black fire opals.
 While the mine formerly operated on a commercial scale, the Royal Peacock Opal Mine is open to hobbyist rockhounders today.
 Visitors must check in at the gift shop prior to digging, and will be presented with a few different types of mining to choose from.